Religious Education Attendance Policy

 Years previous to the 2016-2017 PREP year are not counted, nor is attendance in preschool classes counted.
 Only attendance in grades K-10 are required for sacramental preparation.
 If a student already completed grades prior to the 2016-2017 school year, attendance for those years are not counted nor required.
 So, for example, a fourth grader in 2017-2018 doesn't need to worry about days they missed in grades K-2 the previous three years, but is responsible for days missed in the 2016-2017 school year.

 There’s always exceptions to every rule.
-If your family finds itself in a special situation, and this attendance policy isn’t helping reconcile the conflict between PREP and Sunday Youth Ministry and other commitments, contact the CRE so that you and the CRE can work on formulating a plan of action that will be beneficial for your family’s situation.
+If your family finds itself in a special situation, and this attendance policy isn’t helping reconcile the conflict between PREP, Sunday Youth Ministry, Confirmation preparation, and other commitments, contact the CRE so that you and the CRE can work on formulating a plan of action that will be beneficial for your family’s situation.

-If a child will be absent from PREP or Sunday Youth Ministry for an extended period of time throughout the school year, or unable to be present at all, families have the option to homeschool their children.
+If a child will be absent from PREP, Sunday Youth Ministry, or Confirmation preparation for an extended period of time throughout the school year, or unable to be present at all, families have the option to homeschool their children.
 If a student is homeschooled, the CRE will give materials for the student's grade level to the student's parents.
 They will then go over the material with the student, teaching the material and helping them learn.
 The parents and student will meet occasionally with the CRE.
 At the end of the year, if the CRE finds that the student has sufficiently learned the content of the grade level, the student will be considered present the entire year for purposes of the sacramental preparation part of the attendance policy.

 If a student enrolls in PREP or Sunday Youth Ministry without much or any prior religious education, they and their parents will meet with the CRE to discuss enrolling the student in PREP and Sunday Youth Ministry, and going over important concepts the student will need to know from the years of religious education they missed.
 Students who enroll in PREP and Sunday Youth Ministry but attended religious education regularly prior to coming to St. Mary or St. Peter will simply join the next grade level they need to complete.

-Any student who desires to receive a sacrament when enrolling in PREP, such as Baptism or First Communion, because they did not attend religious education previously, should contact Fr.
-Mike, our pastor, here to discuss reception and preparation for the sacraments they desire.
+Any student who desires to receive a sacrament when enrolling in PREP, such as Baptism or First Communion, because they did not attend religious education previously, should contact PJ Ehling to discuss reception and preparation for the sacraments they desire.